Mesquite-Mocap/about.mesquite.cc/README.md

 Ensure you have Node.js installed on your machine.
 If you don't have Node.js installed, you can install it from the [Official Website](https://nodejs.org/en/download)

 ### **Step 1: Clone the Repository**
 Clone the repository to your local machine.
-This can be done using the following command: **git clone https://github.com/Mesquite-Mocap/mesquite.cc-app**
+This can be done using the following command: "**git clone https://github.com/Mesquite-Mocap/mesquite.cc-app**"

 ### **Step 2: Run the Node.js Server**
 Navigate to the repository folder that you've just cloned.
 Once you are in the right directory, you can start the server by running the following command: **node server.js**